raducu5700u/CommandWave/playbooks/tutorials/02_Variables.md

 2. Avoid spaces in variable references (use camelCase or snake_case)
 3. Group related variables together
 4. Set default values for common scenarios
+5. For team environments, use standardized variable names

 ```bash
 # Example of setting default values if not already defined